sjaganna/2016-hmg-jagannathan_shadle_et_al/README.md

 # 2016-hmg-jagannathan_shadle
-Code to make all the figures in the paper "Model systems of DUX4 expression recapitulate the transcriptional profile of FSHD cells"
+Code to make figures 3-7 in the paper "Model systems of DUX4 expression recapitulate the transcriptional profile of FSHD cells"